garystafford/spring-music-docker/README.md

 COPY default.conf /etc/nginx/conf.d/default.conf
 ```

-Docker Machine builds a single VirtualBox VM.
-After building the VM, Docker Compose then builds and deploys (1) NGINX container, (3) Tomcat containers, (1) MongoDB container, and (1) ELK container, onto the VM.
-Docker Machine's VirtualBox driver provides a quick and easy solution that can be run locally for testing and development.
+Docker Machine provisions a single VirtualBox VM, named `springmusic`, to host all the containers.
+Next, a Docker data volume and project-specific Docker bridge network are built.
+Then, Docker Compose builds all images if not present, then builds and deploys (1) NGINX container, (3) Tomcat containers, (1) MongoDB container, and (1) ELK container, onto the VirtualBox VM.
+VirtualBox provides a quick and easy solution that can be run locally for initial development and testing of the application.

+##### Docker Compose Upgraded
 This post was recently updated for Docker 1.12.0, to use Docker Compose's v2 YAML file format.
-The post's example `docker-compose.yml` takes advantage of many of Docker 1.12 and Compose's v2 format:
+The post's example `docker-compose.yml` takes advantage of many of Docker 1.12 and Compose's v2 format improved functionality:
 ```yaml
 version: '2'